ratchadj/docker-magento2/database/mysql56/init/README.md

+# Initial MySQL

-# please put the sql scipt for set up database or leave it empty
+put sql scipt in this folder for set up database. it will execute when we container start.

+or leave it empty.